shaddih1/BookExtracting/README.md

 ## About
 Designed to automate book extraction

-Coded by Shady H & Guy U
+Coded with <3 by Shady H & Ulrich

 ## How to install
 Open the terminal and type following commands.